Summer 1964-65

 102' met tower constructed at Plateau (similar to the one built at Pole 15 years later).

-First ascent of Vinson Massif (12/17), at 16,860' the tallest Antarctic peak, in a USARP-supported venture led by Nicholas Clinch.
-They collected rock samples and did several other first ascents in the Ellsworth Range.
+First ascent of Vinson Massif (17 December), at 16,860' the tallest Antarctic peak, in a USARP-supported venture led by Nicholas Clinch.
+They collected geologic samples from previously unvisited areas and did several other first ascents in the Ellsworth Range.
+Their exploits are detailed in this March-April 1967 Antarctic Journal article.

 Palmer pier, fuel tanks constructed, Biolab pad and subfloor completed.